CSNW/sql-bricks/readme.md

 ## Contributing

 Before sending a pull request, please verify that all the existing tests pass and add new tests for the changes you are making.
 The tests can be run via `npm test` (provided `npm install` has been run to install the dependencies).
-All of the examples in this documentation are also run as tests.
+All of the examples in this documentation are run as tests, in addition to the tests in tests.js.

 Note that I will not accept pull requests for supporting dialects beyond Postgres and SQLite.
 If you would like support for a different dialect, you are welcome to maintain a dialect-specific fork.
-I have no interest in adding code, generalizations or hooks to support other dialects, however small these may be.
+I have no interest in adding code, generalizations or hooks to support other dialects.

-I will also not accept pull requests for supporting SQL statements beyond the four basic data manipulation statements (`SELECT`, `UPDATE`, `INSERT`, `DELETE`) and possibly `TRIGGER`.
-The other statements do not benefit nearly as much from re-use and composition, so the time, energy and complexity of supporting them is not worth the value, IMO.
+I will also not accept pull requests that add support for SQL statements beyond the four basic data manipulation statements (`SELECT`, `UPDATE`, `INSERT`, `DELETE`) and possibly `TRIGGER`.
+The other statements do not benefit nearly as much from re-use and composition, so the time and complexity of supporting them is not worth the value, IMO.
 My goal is to keep SQL Bricks small, sharp and low-maintenance.

 ## Acknowledgements